MooersLab/writingLogTemplateInOrg/README.md

 We store files containing established protocols in the home directory.
 These files can be included in all writing-project log files.
-This enables updating one file and propagating these updates to all log files.
+This enables updating a single file and propagating the updates to all log files.
 In an org file, you can use the org-mode `#+INCLUDE:` or the LaTeX `\include{}`.
 These included files will only be injected into the log file upon export to PDF.